menu

 Occupations and Workforce

-Unlike some towns, Douglassville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Douglassville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Douglassville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Douglassville is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Douglassville who work in teaching (19.47%), art, media, and design (15.04%), and management occupations (14.16%).

 Of important note, Douglassville is also a town of artists.
 Douglassville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Douglassville’s character.